 As a business owner, some legal charges or claims could make you lose your business assets.
 Some of the charges may come from an accident, for example, a customer filing a lawsuit against your company for slipping on a wet floor.

 AP specialists observe the business premises for noteworthy occurrences that could cause a loss of business assets.
-They often use cloud-based surveillance technologies to spot unnatural activities going on inside and around the store.
+They often use cloud-based security technologies to spot unnatural activities going on inside and around the store.
 They perform technical activities such as analyzing reports and trend thresholds at their assigned location and using radiofrequency identification (RFID) chips to quickly spot theft.

 An AP specialist also has to train employees to spot theft, patrol the store, and give detailed reports to law enforcement personnel when needed.